 For those of you that live in the United States, particularly the southern and western states, you are in luck and can grow Moringa Oleifera outside.
 Even if you don’t have a lot of space in your garden, you can grow multiple trees in just one square meter.

 This amazing tree is also an ideal solution for urban preppers because it can be grown indoors.
-If you live in an area that has a real winter, where it freezes and snows, you should plant Moringa in pots or a greenhouse.
-You should know that the tree loses its leaves when the average temperature drops below 70°F.
+If you live in an area that has a harsh winter, where it freezes and snows, you should plant Moringa in pots or a greenhouse.
+The tree loses its leaves when the average temperature drops below 70°F.

 If you grow Moringa trees in just 4 square meters, you will have fresh leaves all year round.
 It is more than enough to feed a family of five.